arras-energy/gridlabd-template/US/CA/SLAC/ica-analysis.md

 `ica-config.csv` also includes 2 user options: (1) `input_option`, and (2) `violation_option`:

 1. `input_option`: Can be set to 1 or 2.
-If 1, the csv file is automatically read in through a csv converter.
-If 2, the csv file is read in directly through the python script, allowing for greater flexibility in the format of the csv file.
+If 1, `ica-config.csv` is automatically read in through a csv converter.
+If 2, `ica-config.csv` is read in directly through the python script, allowing for greater flexibility in the format of the csv file.

 2. `violation_option`: Can be set to 1, 2, or 3.
 If 1, the script records the first violation of each object within the violation dataframe.
 The entire dataframe, with all objects (violated or not) is saved to a csv.
 If 2, the script records the first violation of each object in a *new* dataframe.
-The dataframe saved to a csv only includes objects that incurred violations.
+This dataframe is saved to a csv, and only includes objects that incurred violations.
 If 3, the script behaves the same as 2, except *all* violations are recorded, rather than just the first.

 ## Next Directions